Home Office Guide: Everything you need to know about working from home!

-The Corona crisis has forced the home office to become the new working environment for many employees.
-Rising infection figures suggest that this will not change in the coming months.
-The switch from office to home office has worked in most companies without much loss of productivity.
-Many employees would therefore like to have the option of working from their home office in the long term.
+Due to the Corona crisis, the home office became the new working environment for many employees.
+Rising infection rates suggest that this will not change in the coming months either.
+The change from the office workplace to the home office worked in most companies without major losses in productivity.
+Many employees therefore want the option of working from home if required in the long term.

-Meanwhile, a right to home office is also being intensively discussed at the political level.
+Meanwhile, a right to work from home is also being intensively discussed at the political level.
 We have compiled the most important information and answers to frequently asked questions below.

 Mobile teleworking

-Mobile working or mobile office applies when work takes place neither in the office nor at the workplace at home.
+Mobile working, or mobile office, applies when work takes place neither in the office nor at the home workplace.
 However, the employee has a connection to the company through information and communication technology.
-Thanks to modern devices such as laptops, smartphones or tablets, work can take place regardless of location and time.
+Thanks to modern devices such as laptop, smartphone or tablet, work can be done regardless of location and time.

-For employees in the manufacturing industry, salespersons or carpenters, presence at the production and sales location or at the customer's is a necessary prerequisite and the home office is logically not a real possibility.
-For office workers, on the other hand, the home office is usually a possible alternative.
+For employees in the manufacturing industry, salespeople, or carpenters, being present at the production and sales location or at the customer's site is a necessary prerequisite, and working from home is logically not a real option.
+For office employees, on the other hand, working from home is usually a possible alternative.
 Even moving the office to a cafe or abroad is often possible without any problems.
-The only necessary prerequisite is that employees have the opportunity to communicate with colleagues and access the documents and records they need.
+The only requirement is that employees have the opportunity to communicate with colleagues and access the necessary documents and records.

 Advantages